 During a yoga retreat in Thailand in February of 2015 I came across a pit bull chained to a pole.
 It turned out his name was Omelet, and his “owners” kept him chained to the pole at all times, letting him live in his own feces with only a small concrete perimeter to move around in.
 I was heartbroken.
 Pepper’s death was still fresh and every dog I saw reminded me of how he came into our lives.
 It was the day before our departure, and knowing we had no means of bringing this neglected pit bull out of the country I turned to Instagram for help and posted a photo of him to see if there was anyone available to help.
 I got over 500 emails – within a few hours!
 People wrote from all over the world wanting to adopt him, and we were lucky enough to get people in Thailand looking to help and adopt as well.
 My first thought was: “Wow.
 What if we had 500 dogs ready for adoption??
 Imagine the change we could be making!”
 We did everything we could, but in the end we couldn’t save him – the family that “owned” him refused to give him up.
 Omelet was a big catalyst for change, and after the experience in Thailand I started an Instagram account with the sole purpose to use social media for animal rescue.
 I named the account Sgt Pepper’s Friends, in honor of Pepper.
 “What other way to make him proud than to use this influence to save as many animals as I can?”
 I thought.

 The moment I came home from Thailand a stray puppy walked into our garden.
 He was so dehydrated he almost couldn’t walk, and had cuts and scrapes covering his body.
 We took him in and named him Sammy.
 Sammy would turn out to be the very first rescue made by Sgt Pepper’s Friends.
 I posted his photo to the Sgt Pepper Instagram account and hundreds of requests started flooding in.
 It worked!
 Social media really is an amazing way to connect people – and apparently, animals as well.
 We knew that to make Sgt Pepper’s Friends a proper foundation and to make a real change on the island, we were going to need some serious support.
-We partnered up with Melanie and Dayenne, long time animal rescue workers, established ourselves as a legal foundation, and before we knew it we had a team of six.
-The magic number!
-Together with Dennis, Amelie, Dayenne, and Melanie, Sgt Pepper’s Friends is now saving lives and rescuing animals every single day.
+We partnered up with Melanie and Dayenne, long time animal rescue workers, established ourselves as a legal foundation, and before we knew it we had a team!
+Together with Dennis, Amelie, Dayenne and our fosters and volunteers, Sgt.
+Pepper’s Friends is now saving lives and rescuing animals every single day.
 Animal rescue is so much easier when you have support from your community.
 Luckily for us, our community is filled with compassionate people from all over the world and there are plenty of people out there looking to open up their hearts and homes for a new pet!